 10. Library Trusts

-Ultimately, if the bid to save a local library from closure is unsuccessful, campaign groups might have to accept the only way to save the library is to take it on themselves as a community managed library.
+Ultimately, if the bid to save a local library from closure is unsuccessful, campaign groups might have to accept the only way to keep the library open is to take it on themselves as a community managed library.
 Most times this means running the library as a charitable enterprise or other similar model.

 “DCMS will provide dedicated support for library services to explore and, where it is right for them, spin out into a public service mutual model.
 It will build on the experience of trailblazing library services, and previous government support programmes.